feilipu/Arduino_FreeRTOS_Library/readme.md

   * ATmega1284p @ 24.576MHz : Seeed Studio Goldilocks, Seeed Studio Goldilocks Analogue
   * ATmega2560 @ 16MHz : Arduino Mega, Arduino ADK
   * ATmega2560 @ 16MHz : Seeed Studio ADK

 The new megaAVR 0-Series devices (eg. ATmega4809) are not fully compatible with this library.
 Their Timer configuration is substantially different from previous devices, and forms part of a new __avr8x__ architecture.
 It may be a while until avr-libc is updated to include support for megaAVR devices, but when that happens further work will be added here.

+The Arduino IDE supporting the Arduino UNO R4 already includes FreeRTOS as standard.

 ## Files & Configuration